 Ocean Wind 1 (Image 1), this wind energy area is located approximately 15 miles off the coastline starting in Atlantic City and ending in Ocean City.
 On shore interconnection points will be in Ocean City, Cape May County and Oyster Creek, Ocean County.
+(Project Cancelled by Orsted Wind Developer)

 Atlantic Shores South (Image 2) this wind energy area is located approximately 9 miles off the coastline starting in the northern part of Atlantic City up to the northern end of Brigantine.
 On shore interconnection points will be in Atlantic City, Atlantic County and Sea Girt, Monmouth County.